 - Phosphorus acid

-a) Nitrogenous Bases: The nitrogenous bases are the derivatives of two parent compounds.
+The nitrogenous bases are the derivatives of two-parent compounds.
 They are PURINES & PYRIMIDINES

-- Purines: Purine bases are heterocyclic compounds consisting of a pyrimidines ring and an imidazole ring fused together.
+What are the purine bases found in nucleic acids?
+Purine bases found in nucleic acids and are heterocyclic compounds consisting of a pyrimidines ring and an imidazole ring fused together.
 The two purine bases are-

 - Adenine (6-Amino Purine): (C5H5N5), found in both RNA and DNA, is a white crystalline purine base, with Molecular weight 135.15 daltons and melting point 360 to 365 C.

-- Guanine (2-Amino-6-oxyPurine): (C5H5ON5), also found in both DNA and RNA, is a colorless, insoluble crystalline substance, with MW=151.15 dlatons.
+- Guanine (2-Amino-6-oxyPurine): (C5H5ON5), also found in both DNA and RNA, is a colorless, insoluble crystalline substance, with MW=151.15 daltons.
 It was first isolated from guano (bird manure), hence so named.

-- Pyrimidines: Pyrimidine bases consist of six membered ring with two nitrogen atoms.
+Pyrimidine bases consist of a six-membered ring with two nitrogen atoms.
 The pyrimidine bases are –

 - Cytosine (2-Oxy-4-amino pyrimidine): (C5H6O2N5), found in both RNA and DNA, is a white crystalline substance, with MW=111.12 daltons and a melting point 320 to 325 C.

-- Uracil (2, 4-dioxy pyrimidine) (C4H4O2N2), found in RNA molecules only, is a white, crystalline pyrimidine base with MW=112.10daltons and a melting point 338 C. Only rarely does uracil occur in DNA.
+- Uracil (2, 4-dioxy pyrimidine) (C4H4O2N2), found in RNA molecules only, is a white, crystalline pyrimidine base with MW=112.10daltons and a melting point 338 C. Uracil is present in DNA only.

 Pentose sugar is present in DNA & RNA.
 It is present in their “β-furanose” from (close five number ring) and of β-configuration.
 Two types of pentose sugars present in the nucleic acid.